Sales channel strategy: your complete guide

 What makes a good channel partner?

 Good channel partners sometimes provide a halo effect that can help fledgling companies as they work to build their reputations.
-In other situations, good channel partners better understand local laws and regulations or have transportation, warehousing, and distribution infrastructure in place.
+In other situations, good channel partners better understand local laws and regulations.
+They also can have transportation, warehousing, and distribution infrastructure in place.

-The attributes that companies should look for in channel partners are determined by the nature of the challenges they will face, but they should always seek out capable partners that share their values and approach business in a similar way.
+The attributes that companies should look for in channel partners are determined by the nature of their challenges.
+They should always seek out capable partners that share their values and approach business in a similar way.

 High technical expertise